takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.13 <br>
+    ・ Fixed a problem in which automatic configuration of content information and log files would fail correctly if UserName contained spaces. <br>
+    ・ Fixed a problem in which the number of cleared teams was incorrectly displayed as "number of squad teams/number of teams available for qualify" in the Squad point acquisition round, when it originally displayed the number of cleared teams. <br>
+    ・ The settings screen is no longer forced to close when a round starts loading when already in spectator mode. <br>
+    ・ Squad races and survival rounds now leave a qualify/eliminate indicator at the end of the round. <br>
+    ・ Fixed a problem that caused some processes to be executed in duplicate. <br>
+    ・ Optimized programs related to server information retrieval. <br>
+    ・ The volume of the active warning has been lowered. <br>
+    ・Fixed a problem where the game was activated but the active warning was still displayed. <br>
+    ・ The maximum number of connections to a private server can now be obtained from content information. <br>
+    ・ Fixed a problem where the PING display would be blinded. <br>

   ○ 4.99.12 <br>
     ・ Fixed a bug that caused the game inactivity warning indicator to remain after the start of a round. <br>